BYU-ITC-544/milestones/milestone-1/Milestone 1 - Initial Design.md

 ## Instructions:

-This will just be an initial design and you will be expected to make changes to it throughout the semester as you learn more about these systems.
+This will just be an initial design, and you will be expected to amend it throughout the semester as you learn more about these systems.

 You will need to create the needed tables, figures, diagrams, etc. to plan out and explain your design.
-This will not be your final draft and it will most likely change as you implement it over the semester but it still must be complete and include all the items below.
+This will not be your final draft, and it will most likely change as you implement it over the semester, but it still must be complete and include all the items below.

-There will be 1 deliverable for this assignment, a written technical document that will outline the design requirements, network design, and software/technologies that you plan to use.
+There will be 1 deliverable for this assignment, a written technical document that will outline the design requirements, network design (Logical and physical), and software/technologies that you plan to use.

 ### Step 1: Technologies & Software

 Choose the technologies & software that you will use.
-Some you will want to consider are:
+Several technologies you will want to consider are:

 1. Router (OPNSense, PfSense, IPFire)
 1. Firewall (IPFire, OpenWrt, OPNSense, PfSense)